lilliputten/liolucido/251024-stats-query.md

 Don't forget to check ts errors (via tsc) when done.

 First suggest table structure and ongoing changes review to confirm.

+---

+Generate a text for the welcome user page, to describe the current application, líolúcido, for the following cases:

+- A regular user: it can view and work with public trainings, created by other people.
+- A logged in user (isLogged): Can create it's own trainings, can view detailed statistics and historical progress.

+Create aditional note for admin (isAdmin) users: they can monitor and cnotrol other users data and the users themselves.